AnishaChitturu/AnishaChitturu.github.io/README.md

-# Portfolio

-- Recent graduate with 6 years of experience in data science, data analysis, data visualization and machine learning, seeking to apply analytical and technical skills to drive data-driven decisions and insights.
+Recent graduate with 6 years of experience in data science, data analysis, data visualization and machine learning, seeking to apply analytical and technical skills to drive data-driven decisions and insights.

 ## Work Experience